 Section 17.5 above defines the meaning of a module to consist of the six sets Dcl, GDef, LDef, MDef, Ass, and Thm.
 Mathematically, we can view the meaning of a module to be the assertion that all the theorems in Thm are consequences of the assumptions in Ass.
 More precisely, let A be the conjunction of all the assumptions in Ass.
-The module asserts that, for every theorem T in Thm, the formula $A \Rightarrow T$ is valid.
+The module asserts that, for every theorem T in Thm, the formula $A \Rightarrow T$ is valid.8

-An assumption or theorem of the module is a $(\mathcal{C} \cup Dcl)$ -basic expression.
-For an outermost module (not a submodule), $\mathcal{C}$ declares only the built-in operators of TLA+, and Dcl declares the declared constants and variables of the module.
+An assumption or theorem of the module is a $(C \cup Dcl)$ -basic expression.
+For an outermost module (not a submodule), C declares only the built-in operators of TLA^+ , and Dcl declares the declared constants and variables of the module.
 Therefore, each formula $A \Rightarrow T$ asserted by the module is a basic expression.
-We say that the module is semantically correct if each of these formulas $A \Rightarrow T$ is valid in the context Dcl.
-Chapter 16 defines what it means for a basic expression to be valid.
+We say that the module is semantically correct if each of these expressions $A \Rightarrow T$ is a valid formula in the context Dcl.
+Chapter 16 defines what it means for a basic expression to be a valid formula.